eriveltonvichroski/postgresql-zerodown-upgrades/README.md

 When you start the cluster, you get 3 nodes, each running:

-  - PostgreSQL 10.3.1
+  - PostgreSQL
   - Pacemaker
   - PgBouncer
   - PgPool
   - PgAgent

-Codes tested in Centos 7 and Ubuntu 16.04.
+Codes tested in Centos 7 (PostgreSQL 10) and Ubuntu 16.04 (PostgreSQL 9.4) .

 The cluster is configured with a single primary, one synchronous replica, and one asynchronous replica.